Veritran launches Face Identity, the solution that will revolutionize facial biometrics functionalities, at Money 20/20 in Las Vegas

 MIAMI, Oct.
 25, 2021 /PRNewswire/ -- Veritran, a leading global Low-Code development company, released Face Identity at Money 20/20 in Las Vegas.
-Veritran Business Solutions' Face Identity is a suite of 3D liveness services and facial biometrics authentication that aims to simplify the operations carried out by daily users of digital channels in the financial, retail and health sectors.
+The solution, part of Veritran Business Solutions' suite, aims to simplify, through the use of facial biometric technology, the daily operations carried out by users of digital channels in the financial, retail and health sectors, among others.

 "From onboarding to digital payments, Face Identity implies a new paradigm in any type of operation, creating a novel, fast, secure and friendly experience for the end user.
 A revolutionary innovation that leaves aside cash, cards or even passwords, since the user can carry out any type of transaction with only their face," explains Marcelo Fondacaro, CCO of Veritran.